Triple junction: Types

-Ridge-Ridge-Ridge junctions
+Ridge–ridge–ridge junctions

 An RRR junction is always stable using these definitions and therefore very common on Earth, though in a geological sense ridge spreading is usually discontinued in one direction leaving a failed rift zone.
-There are many examples of these present both now and in the geological past such as the South Atlantic opening with ridges spreading North and South to form the Mid-Atlantic Ridge, and an associated aulacogen in the Niger Delta region of Africa.
+There are many examples of these present both now and in the geological past such as the South Atlantic opening with ridges spreading North and South to form the Mid-Atlantic Ridge, and an associated aulacogen, the Benue Trough, in the Niger Delta region of Africa.
 RRR junctions are also common as rifting along three fractures at 120° is the best way to relieve stresses from uplift at the surface of a sphere; on Earth, stresses similar to these are believed to be caused by the mantle hotspots thought to initiate rifting in continents.

 The stability of RRR junctions is demonstrated below – as the perpendicular bisectors of the sides of a triangle always meet at a single point, the lines ab, bc and ca can always be made to meet regardless of relative velocities.

-Ridge-Trench-Fault junctions
+Ridge–trench–fault junctions

 RTF junctions are less common, an unstable junction of this type (an RTF(a)) is thought to have existed at roughly 12Ma at the mouth of the Gulf of California where the East Pacific Rise currently meets the San Andreas Fault zone.
-The Guadeloupe and Fallaron microplates were previously being subducted under the North American Plate and the northern end of this boundary met the San Andreas Fault.
+The Guadeloupe and Farallon microplates were previously being subducted under the North American plate and the northern end of this boundary met the San Andreas Fault.
 Material for this subduction was provided by a ridge equivalent to the modern East Pacific Rise slightly displaced to the west of the trench.
-As the ridge itself was subducted an RTF triple junction momentarily existed but subduction of the ridge caused the subducted lithosphere to weaken and ‘tear’ from the point of the triple junction.
+As the ridge itself was subducted an RTF triple junction momentarily existed but subduction of the ridge caused the subducted lithosphere to weaken and 'tear' from the point of the triple junction.
 The loss of slab pull caused by the detachment of this lithosphere ended the RTF junction giving the present day ridge – fault system.
 An RTF(a) is stable if ab goes through the point in velocity space C, or if ac and bc are colinear.

-Trench-Trench-Trench junctions
+Trench–trench–trench junctions

 A TTT(a) junction can be found in central Japan where the Eurasian plate overrides the Philippine and Pacific plates, with the Philippine plate also overriding the Pacific.
 Here the Japan Trench effectively branches to form the Ryukyu and Bonin arcs.
 The stability criteria for this type of junction are either ab and ac form a straight line or that the line bc is parallel to CA.